-However, replacing the TimeKeeper chip is rather complicated as you have to disassemble half of unit to reach the mainboard.
+However, replacing the Timekeeper chip is rather complicated, as you have to disassemble half of the unit to reach the mainboard.
+Update: You can also remove the bottom of the case and access the Timekeeper from there (this is shown here).

-Slide out the DVC base und the two plastic guides at each side.
+Slide out the DVC base and the two plastic guides on each side.

 A close-up view of the PCB that holds the DVC: